danijar/crafter/README.md

 - `place_stone`
 - `place_table`

-The sum of rewards per episode can range from -0.5 (losing all health without any achievements) to 21 (unlocking all achievements and keeping or restoring all health until the time limit is reached).
+The sum of rewards per episode can range from -0.9 (losing all health without any achievements) to 21 (unlocking all achievements and keeping or restoring all health until the time limit is reached).
+A score of 20.1 or higher means that all achievements have been unlocked.

 ### Termination